fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Angels Harut and Marut taught magic in Babylon (between 1895BC and 539BC). it is mentioned in the Quran.

 Iqrimah ibn Abu Jahl flees. but later he comes to Medina to accept Islam from the hands of the prophet Muhammad  ﷺ   .

+His Prophetic mission began on the 27th day of the month of Rajab, in the year 610 CE, when he received the first divine revelation.
+Then the Qur’an was revealed to the Prophet progressively according to the circumstances of the time over a period of 23 years.

+There is a narration that Abi-Talib took the prophet  ﷺ    with him and the monk from the monastery told that this boy will be the prophet.
+This narration is not authentic and that story was most probably invented.
+Solitude of shepherd gives opportunity to contemplate on the nature and teaches how to rule.
+Also, sheep shepherds are the most humble shepherds.

 </details>